jchai002/choir-justice-supplies/au/en/setting-and-updating-your-security-question.markdown

 tags: [account, admin-features, wework]
 ---

 When calling Ooma Customer Care, you may be asked to answer the security question you have set for yourself.
-The account security question is originally chosen during the activation process.
+The account security question is originally chosen during the actiGSTion process.
 It can be updated at any time by following these instructions:

 1. Log into your Ooma Office Manager at [{{ site.office_link.au }}]({{ site.office_link.au }}/) and navigate to "[Settings]({{ site.office_link.au }}/#settings)" under the "Account" tab, as shown in the following illustration: \\
    ![account settings]({{ site.baseurl }}/assets/images/ooma_office_manager/account_settings.png){:width="600px"}